mojaloop/documentation-artifacts/presentations/July 2020 Community Event/PI 11 Objectives.md

 * Engage entrepreneurs and Fintech companies to identify their needs and develop measures to respond to them
 * Onboarding: Deploy and test new Dev Hub

+## Versioning
+* Release a functional v1 of Mojaloop Operator
+* Migrate Mojaloop codebases to semantic versioning
+* Evangelize and Harmonize the Mojaloop Version

 ## PDP - Testing Toolkit
-* Support wider adoption of the testing toolkit by implementers.
-[Have two of the implementation teams use the toolkit by the end of the PI for Hub testing & Onboarding FSPs.]
+* Support wider adoption of the testing toolkit by implementers [Have two of the implementation teams use the toolkit by the end of the PI for Hub testing & Onboarding FSPs.]
-* Implement a hosted version of Testing Toolkit that can be securely hosted by Schemes easily.
-[Can be deployed using helm charts, and is well-documented]
+* Implement a hosted version of Testing Toolkit that can be securely hosted by Schemes easily [Can be deployed using helm charts, and is well-documented]
 * (Stretch) Include a Reference OAuth Server in Helm Chart